rajiprinze/CardBoard-Alien/README.md

       option in one app.
   3] Language has always been a common interest between us.
 So maybe we could go back to out old ideas of language and
       and interactive learning device, or something like that.
 Haha.

+  4] Build a more user friendly app to create mods or mod templates for Minecraft.
+So that users can select basic mods to use from a templte and edit them.